 Everything changes.
-When I began this blog, I thought that I would be uniting words with colors and offering a new way of understanding the importance of how we use language.
+When I began this blog, I thought that I would be uniting words with colors.
+Each word would have a color, a definition, and the story to go with it.
 I guess I felt at the time that I would never touch on political or social issues.
-As an African-American woman in a time of extraordinary change — it is not possible.
+As an African-American woman in a time of extraordinary change — um — that’s not possible.
 My life is an arc of political and social experience.
-It’s what I was born to
+It’s what I was born to.

 However, the basic concept of this blog has not changed.
-It will remain the same.
-And that is — Palm to palm with you, I’m going to live life by dancing with words through stories; sometimes through comments; on occasion through reflection.
+And that is — palm to palm with you, I’m going to live life by dancing with words through stories; sometimes through comments; on occasion through reflection.
 Will you join me?
 It’s a spiritual practice of sorts: like prayer on a page.

 The magical power of language will never get old.
 Every day we create significant worlds and consequences, pleasant and unpleasant, by our use of language.
 We tell stories and people laugh, cry or contemplate their lives and the lives of those around them.
 Folks are healed through language; language put to poetry, to music, to speeches, to theatre, and even to creative advertising.

-Each one of us knows that how we use language matters.
+Each one of us knows, on some level, that how we use language matters.
 We make choices.
-A former manager of mine once said that after a traumatic event s/he had sworn to God to never have another unexpressed thought.
+A former manager of mine once said that after a traumatic event she had sworn to God to never have another unexpressed thought.

 This is really not a good idea.

-My reason for this blog is to tell stories, but when I think a little deeper, it’s that I want to contribute to language and an expanding awareness of its use.
-I’m no professor or academic scholar, but I know that the cacophony of fear that’s coming from the media and journalists, fundamentalist religious groups and their leaders — Christian or otherwise — pundits and sociologists is contributing to depression, hopelessness, and a lack of compassion.
+I want to use this blog to tell stories and anecdotes, but when I think a little deeper, it’s that I want to contribute to an expanding awareness of how we use words.
+I’m no scholar, but I know that the cacophony of fear that’s coming from the media and journalists, fundamentalist religious groups and their leaders — Christian or otherwise — pundits and sociologists is contributing to depression, hopelessness, and a lack of compassion.
 Words have color.
 Words have vision.
 Words have power.
 I believe that what we say, for better or for worse, literally goes from our lips to God’s ears because the essence of God is within every heart.